 The Kings are the element of Fire.

-Therefore, do not limit your understanding of these cards to the previously described connections and grids, but continue making connections and strive to learn more.
+Therefore, do not limit your understanding of these cards to the previously described connections and grid, but continue making connections and strive to learn more.
 For those of you just getting started, having this basic understanding will be monumental in helping to understand what these alchemical combinations mean.
-Further, look to the upright and reverse keys at the top of the cards for a very simple understanding of what the card might represent – but don’t limit yourself exclusively to this meaning – you can always go deeper.
+Further, look to the upright and reverse keys at the top of the cards for a very simple understanding of what the card may represent – but just remember – you can always go deeper.